emrgnt-cmplxty/fermi/docs/0.old/videos/accounts-keys.md

 1. The seed phrase from the recovery option
 2. The browser local storage (you may see this in Chrome/Brave by right-clicking in the browser window… select "Inspect"… select the "Applications" tab… then on the left pane under "Local Storage" select the Wallet site)

-Using Axion CLI we can determine a public key from a private key.
+Using Fermi CLI we can determine a public key from a private key.

 ##### From seed phrase: {#from-seed-phrase}